Alpbach - introduction

 • Excellent unintimidating slopes for families and groups of mixed ability.

-• Great new terrain park opened in late 2010.
+• Great terrain park

 Lowlights